DevoInc/devoinc.github.io/_posts/2021-02-09-galidevo-galilei.md

 studied gravity, motion, inertia and astronomy among others.
 He was so important in his time that he even got invited to a barbecue that Pope Urban VIII was throwing in his honor.
-Ended up declining the invitation when he learnt that he was being invited as part of the menu.
+Ended up declining the invitation when he learnt that he was the main dish.
 Of all his achievements, one was called to change the course of Humanity forever.
 Galileo is considered to be the father of the scientific method, a sort of magical recipe that empowers whoever makes proper use of it to tell the difference between true, proven facts and the rest.
 Our society, our technology and our progress is built upon a huge pile of scientific truths that have come out of Galileo's magic wand.

 Here at Devo, we are premium users of the scientific method.
 Conclusions and proven facts can only be drawn after a meticulous and intensive session of